The English Department has had a busy and successful academic term, with a host of curricular and extra-curricular activities.

-The Debating Society has had an enjoyable term, with senior students mentoring younger pupils, whilst the Model United Nations, under the expert guidance of Karen Brett, took part in a thought provoking United Nations’ Day Event at Belfast City Hall, working with the USA Consulate.
+The Debating Society has had an enjoyable term, with senior students mentoring younger pupils, whilst the Model United Nations, under the expert guidance of Karen Brett, took part in a thought valium to purchase provoking United Nations’ Day Event at Belfast City Hall, working with the USA Consulate.

 Weekly support clinics are held for all year groups, with afternoon sessions offering examination tips and guidance from staff and senior students.